Jeff Sherman, Principal Investigator

 CV

-Tommi is a 2nd year doctoral student in the Department of Psychology at UC Davis.
+Tommi is a 4th year doctoral student in the Department of Psychology at UC Davis.
 She received her B.A. in Psychology from California State University, Fullerton and her M.A. in Psychological Science from California State University, San Marcos.
-Some of Tommi’s research interests include: person perception, social categorization, mental representation of stereotypes, intersectionality, and intergroup relations.
-Currently, she is examining how the distinctiveness of information, whether that be behaviors, traits, or social identity, influences what information perceivers attend to, what information they remember, and in turn how this influences the impressions they form about people.
+Broadly, Tommi is interested in studying social categorization, social identity, stereotypes, attitudes, and intergroup relations.